+Certificat e 0 of Lice ensure

+At , the day of , A.D,

-At, the e, A.D, Presbytery, having received testimonials commending and evidence that he is a communicant of the Church, that he leads a godly and exemplary life, that he h as pursued suitable courses of study, and has satisfactorily completed the prescribed examination, has licens sed him to preach the Gospel within the bounds of this Presbytery for a period of four years.
-May the ble essing of the almighty God rest upon him, and the Spirit of Christ fill his heart.
-PRESBYTERIAN CHURCH IN AMERICA Moderator CA Stated Clerk
+that he leads a godly and exemplary life, that h completed the prescribed examination, has li Presbytery for a period of four years.
+May the e has pu censed h nd evidence that he rsued suitable course im to preach the G is a communicant of the Church, es of study, and has satisfactorily cospel within the bounds of this

+Christ fill his heart.

+PRESBYTERIAN CHURCH IN AMERICA